EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Introduction

-Our key contributions are as follows: \begin{itemize} \item We identify a fundamental failure mode in object removal: non-target foregrounds are frequently misinterpreted as background, causing their unintended regeneration across recent dataset-free methods. \item We propose EraseLoRA, a background-aware, dataset-free object-removal framework that combines MLLM-guided separation of target and non-target foregrounds from background with a multi-background-aware test-time adaptation scheme, preventing foreground regeneration while maintaining contextual coherence. \item We release ground-truth masks that explicitly annotate non-target foregrounds and introduce two metrics tailored to unpaired object-removal settings. \item EraseLoRA improves background similarity by at least 23\% over previous dataset-free methods and retains its advantage when all pretrained diffusion and MLLM components are replaced by alternatives, demonstrating strong model-agnostic behavior. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item We identify a fundamental failure mode in object removal: non-target foregrounds are frequently misinterpreted as background, causing their unintended regeneration across recent dataset-free methods. \item We propose EraseLoRA, a background-aware, dataset-free object-removal framework that combines MLLM-guided separation of target and non-target foregrounds from background with a multi-background-aware test-time adaptation scheme, preventing foreground regeneration while maintaining contextual coherence. \item We provide three-label ground-truth annotations that distinguish target foreground, non-target foreground, and background, along with two evaluation metrics designed for unpaired object-removal settings. \item EraseLoRA improves background fidelity by at least 23\% over previous dataset-free methods while nearly halving unwanted foreground re-generation, and retains these gains when diffusion backbones and MLLMs are each replaced by alternatives. \end{itemize}